-Google has never explicitly disclosed all the ranking factors in their algorithm.
+Google has never (and probably never will) explicitly disclosed all the ranking factors in their algorithm.
 However, many SEOs have highlighted the top factors, including the cons of duplicate content.
 I even wrote a post on how to build high ranking authority without cheating, while focusing on the core ranking factors.

 The bottom line is to create useful, data-driven content that will help your users achieve their goals and answer their questions.

 Social signals are equally important these days.
 In fact, I’ve seen the impact that social media has, which is why I encourage my readers to share my posts.
 The easiest and most accurate way that Google can gauge how useful and unique your content is by the number of social shares that it has.

 Don’t just write content and call it quits.
 You still have a lot of work to do – you’ve got to promote it.

 With the right content, social signals and earned links, your rankings will continually increase – and that’s how to build a sustainable online business.

 You’ll no longer have to worry about the latest Google ranking factors, because you’ll always be focused on Google’s goal: to deliver useful and high-quality content to its users.